sausa28/Interstellar/README.md

 # Interstellar

-Python code to generate images of Schwartzchild black holes.
+Python code to generate images of Schwarzschild black holes.
 First written for my uni dissertation in 2015/16.
 To set up the local python environment, run init.sh.